 13. Graveyard Candy Apples – Gourmet Halloween Treat – Easy Cooking with Molly

-A spooktacular and delicious Halloween treat that’s easy and fun to make.
-These can be made two days in advance and this recipe makes a dozen.
+A spooktacular and delicious treat that’s easy and fun to make.
+These can be made two days in advance, and this recipe makes a dozen.

 14. Brownie Bottom Pumpkin Cheesecake – The Flavor Bender

-There’s no better time for some memorable holiday baking that brings family and friends together like Fall!
+There’s no better time for some memorable holiday baking that brings family and friends together than Fall!
 Celebrate the season this year with this Brownie Bottom Pumpkin Cheesecake with Chocolate Fudge Sauce.

 15. Easy Halloween Meringue Ghosts – Grits and Pinecones

 Scare up some smiles this Halloween with these Easy Meringue Ghost Cookies!
 I’ll show you there is no trick to making these hauntingly delicious Meringue Ghost treats that both your big and little monsters will love.

 16. Jack O’Lantern Ham and Swiss Hand Pies – Pudge Factor

 For a quick bite during the hectic Halloween season, grab a delicious Jack O’Lantern Ham and Swiss Hand Pie.
 They are way easier to make than carving a pumpkin and taste as good as they look!